 In summary, we have performed a spectral study of the pseudogap phenomena in unitary Fermi gases.
-By going beyond previous pseudogap approximation for the self energy, and incorporating the screening to the interaction from the particle-hole channel, we have arrived at a quantitative agreement with recent experiment \cite{li2024nature} on the spectral function, and the associated pairing gap $\Delta$, inverse pair life time $\Gamma_0$, and single-particle scattering rate $\Gamma_1$, using the same data analysis procedure as in Ref.~\cite{li2024nature}.
-In particular, the pseudogap self energy is calculated numerically using full convolution, which captures explicitly the Hartree shift previously dropped (or hidden in chemical potential) in the pseudogap approximation.
-Our work provides a microscopic explanation for the experimental data, and also serves as a support for the pairing origin of the pseudogap and for our pairing fluctuation theory.
+By going beyond the previous pseudogap approximation for the self-energy, and incorporating the particle-hole channel screening to the interaction, we have arrived at a quantitative agreement with the recent experiment \cite{li2024nature} on the spectral function, and the associated pairing gap $\Delta$, inverse pair lifetime $\Gamma_0$, and single-particle scattering rate $\Gamma_1$, using the same data analysis procedure as in Ref.~\cite{li2024nature}.
+In particular, the pseudogap self-energy is calculated numerically using full convolution, which captures explicitly the Hartree shift previously dropped (or hidden in chemical potential) in the pseudogap approximation.
+Our work thus provides a quantitative microscopic explanation for the observed pseudogap and establishes pairing fluctuations as the key mechanism underlying the pseudogap in unitary Fermi gases.

 We thank Xi Li, Xing-Can Yao and Zhiqiang Wang for useful discussions.
 This work was supported by the Quantum Science and Technology - National Science and Technology Major Project (Grant No. 2021ZD0301904).